ajrowland/andrewrowland/content/posts/2020-01-10-develop-gridsome-source-plugin.md

 npm init
 ```

 Fill out the questions.
-When it comes to the package name call it `@gridsome/source-bikewise`.
+When it comes to the package name call it `@gridsome/source-bikewise`, and for the keywords property enter `gridsome-plugin`.
 This appears to be the naming convention if you decide to publish your plugin.
-I why wouldn't you?
+And why wouldn't you?

 Create a **index.js** file, and add the following plugin code: